epyv/AutoScriptDebian9/README.md

 Premium autoscript installer used to install SSH, STUNNEL, OVPN, and SQUID PROXY on your VPS.
 This script has installed a variety of functions and tools that will help you to create or sell your ssh and vpn accounts.

 ### Update:
--IPTables has been removed; causing interference with internet connectivity, causing all connection cannot be established.
+-IPTables has been removed; causing interference with internet connectivity, making all connection cannot be established.

+-Fix menu not shown in terminal.
+Perma-link has been fixed and added into the script.

 -Added zip installation on the script.

 -With all due respect, all source credit to DopeKidVPN.
 I just re-modified certain things to make things available to install and use on-the-go.

 ### Installation: